Using the Logic Analyzer

 This section walks through setting up the Logic Analyzer to capture an incoming data signal

-On the left panel, select the “Click to Add channels” (1 in image at right) or the green plus button ().
+In the Logic Analyzer instrument that was previously opened, in the left panel, select the “Click to Add channels” or the green plus button ().
 The menu that pops up allows signals to be added as individual lines, a bus, a standard protocol, or a custom protocol.
-To add individual lines, select “Signal” (2) and use CTRL and/or SHIFT to select multiple lines.
-For now, select DIO 0 and click “Ok”.
+To add individual pins as their own lines, select “Signal” and use CTRL and/or SHIFT to select multiple pins from the list that pops up.
+For now, select only the pin you chose as input and click the Add button.

-To use the Logic Analyzer, some signals must be applied to the digital input/outputs used.
-This guide uses the Pattern Generator instrument to apply a signal to DIO 0.
+To use the Logic Analyzer, some signal/s must be applied to the digital input/s used.
+This guide uses the device's Pattern Generator instrument to apply a signal to the chosen digital input pin through the chosen digital output pin.
 For a detailed tutorial on using the Pattern Generator instrument, please see the Using the Pattern Generator guide.

 Click the Pattern Generator's Run button () in the control bar (1 in the image to the right) to begin outputting the signal on digital input/output pin 0.